XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse: Detailed Related Work Comparison

 AIBench~\cite{Gao2019AIBenchAI} from BenchCouncil is another industry standard AI benchmark for Internet services, which was one of the first to include application scenarios for end-to-end performance evaluation.
-These scenarios model MMMT workloads of E-commerce search intelligence use cases with heterogeneous latency of each model, provided with rich scoring metric components for evaluation.
-Although AIBench decently reflects the key components of real-time MMMT workloads, the benchmark is tailored to server-scale internet service and has little to do with edge applications.
+These scenarios model \abbrvWorkload {} workloads of E-commerce search intelligence use cases with heterogeneous latency of each model, provided with rich scoring metric components for evaluation.
+Although AIBench decently reflects the key components of real-time \abbrvWorkload {} workloads, the benchmark is tailored to server-scale internet service and has little to do with edge applications.
 In addition, their static execution graphs make extensions to XR use cases difficult, which require dynamic execution of models based on their control dependencies.

 AIoT~\cite{Luo2018AIoTBT, AIoIBT} is an AIBench extension that focuses on mobile and embedded AI.
-Though these platforms come closer to the XR platform, the benchmark does not model real-time, MMMT-based scenarios and therefore falls short to serve as an XR benchmark.
+Though these platforms come closer to the XR platform, the benchmark does not model real-time, \abbrvWorkload-based scenarios and therefore falls short to serve as an XR benchmark.

 \betterparagraph{XR Benchmarks} ILLIXR~\cite{huzaifaillixr} is a benchmark suite tailored for XR systems.
 ILLIXR models concurrent and cascaded execution pipelines in XR use cases and considers the real-time requirements of XR devices.
 Although ILLIXR provides a solid benchmark in the XR domain, the focus of ILLIXR is mainly in non-ML-based pipelines, unlike the ML workload focus of \bench.
-ILLXR includes only one ML model (RITNet for eye tracking), and its other parts are based on traditional computer vision and audio algorithms (e.g., QR decomposition and Gauss-Newton refinement) and signal processing (e.g., FFT).
-It also includes insufficient accuracy measurement for audio pipeline, which is a critical requirement of XR workloads.
-Lastly, its considerations of the dynamic aspect of real-time MMMT workloads are limited: while models may have different latency based on input data, there is only one static execution graph modeled by the benchmark.
+ILLXR includes one ML model (RITNet for eye tracking), and its other parts are based on traditional computer vision and audio algorithms (e.g., QR decomposition and Gauss-Newton refinement) and signal processing (e.g., FFT).

 VRMark~\cite{VRMark} is a benchmark that evaluates the performance of VR experiences on PCs.
 The benchmark also does not target ML performance assessments but rather focuses on rendering graphics.
 Moreover, it lacks usage scenarios that are reflective of real-world user characteristics and various score metrics for systematical analysis.